Cel31/Cel31/README.md

 - how to make baskets,
 - how to create compost and bokashi compost from trash!

-### 👯 I’m looking to collaborate on sustainable project
+### 👯 I’m looking to collaborate on sustainable projects
 <!--
 **Cel31/Cel31** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.